tfitzpat/accellera-style-guide/accellera/a.md

 Open VirtualBox and click on the blue **New** button.
 It will open a dialog box to specify the creation of a virtual machine, see image below.

 {% include figure
-   reference="Figure A-1"
+   reference="dielxtr"
    images="create_vm.png"
-   caption="Create virtual machine"
+   caption="Figure A-1&mdash;Create virtual machine"
    alt-text=""
    class="fixed"
 %}